La-guajolota/La-guajolota/README.md

 <div style="text-align: justify">

 Hey!
-I'm Adrián, an Electronics and Telecommunication Engineering graduate who enjoys working with embedded systems and smart agriculture solutions.
-I share my college projects and personal experiments here - mostly related to microcontrollers, embedded software, and hydroponic systems.
+I'm Adrián, an Electronics and Telecommunications Engineer with a strong interest in developing solutions that integrate hardware and software, tailored for both industrial environments and the specific needs of small and medium-sized businesses.

+I have experience with microcontrollers and FPGAs from various manufacturers, which has allowed me to handle everything from electronic design to low-level firmware development and complete embedded systems.

+I have also worked with Single-Board Computers (SBCs), integrating more complex embedded solutions, including lightweight servers, monitoring interfaces, computer vision, and automation systems adapted for industrial, domestic, or commercial environments.

+I enjoy working on projects with practical impact, whether by collaborating with development teams or proposing solutions to clients who need to address specific technical challenges.
+I am always open to collaborating, learning, and contributing to new challenges.

 When I'm not tinkering with hardware, I'm documenting my projects on YouTube [Juan Pepe Guajolotero](https://www.youtube.com/@JuanPepeGuajolotero) or making the occasional tech demo on TikTok [Guajolote_d_jocotepec123](https://www.tiktok.com/@guajolote_d_jocotepec123).

 </div>